hazelgrove/agda-popl17/README.md

-  That is, we represent variables with just natural numbers, and assume that all terms are in something like a de Bruijn normal form with respect to these.
-That is to say: if a variable with name n ever appears anywhere, it's always the same variable.
+  That is, we represent variables with just natural numbers, and assume that all terms are in something like a de Bruijn normal form with respect to these: if a variable with name `n` ever appears anywhere, it's always the same variable.

+  This is reflected in the mechanization mostly by a few apartness premises in the rules that are omitted in the on-paper notation.

   The problem with this is that it's not true about arbitrary well-typed terms of a language.
 There is an injection from arbitrary terms to